tocco/tocco-docs/framework/client/form.rst

 4. FormFieldFactory
 ~~~~~~~~~~~~~~~~~~~~

-  FormFieldFactory receives the data for identifying the correct field from the redux-store through a redux container and
+  FormFieldFactory receives the mapping, data and resources by props to determine which field gets rendered.
+The information
-  provides it to ``<ValueField/>``.
-The react-redux container is FormDataContainer (point 9). ``<ValueField/>`` returns the specific field
+  about the field and the data from FormDataContainer are passed to ``<ValueField/>`` which returns the specific field
   accessed through the mapping of the given type of the field.

 5. typeEditables
 ~~~~~~~~~~~~~~~~~

   The typeEditables directory contains files for different field types like ‘remote’.
-The files contain methods to overwrite the default behaviour.
+The files contain methods to overwrite the default behaviour for each type.
 This can be done through methods that get the events, value and options or data for editableValueFactory.
 The data then is provided to each ``<EditableValue/>`` field.

 form